 Favorite ways to use

-Cupcakes: If frosting cupcakes, I typically add 1-2 more cups of powdered sugar so that it holds it’s shape.
-It tastes amazing piped on chocolate cupcakes, red velvet brownie cupcakes, carrot cake cupcakes and Neapolitan cupcakes.
+- Cupcakes: If frosting cupcakes, I typically add 1-2 more cups of powdered sugar so that it holds it’s shape.
+It tastes amazing piped on chocolate cupcakes, vanilla cupcakes, churro cupcakes and carrot cake cupcakes.
 Click here to learn how to frost a cupcake.

 Frequently asked questions

 Why is it runny?
 If your frosting is runny, you could have beaten the cream cheese a little too long prior to adding the powdered sugar.
-I’ve also found that low fat cream cheeses make for a more liquid-y frosting.
+I’ve also found that the low fat version makes for a more liquid-y frosting.
 These types of cheeses contain more liquid, so I always suggest using the full fat version.

 How do you thicken it?
 Try adding 1/2 cup more powdered sugar.
 If I’m frosting cupcakes, I like to add 1-2 more cups of powdered sugar so that it will keep it’s shape.